phetsims/phet-info/checklists/code_review_checklist.md

 before the word that would extend beyond 120th column.
 Multi-line comments should not use a column width less than 80 (this helps to get more code on the screen at once).
 Code lines should also be broken up if they pass 120 columns.

-- [ ] Where inheritance is needed, use phetcore.inherit.
+- [ ] Where inheritance is needed, use `PHET_CORE/inherit`.
 Add prototype and static functions via the appropriate arguments to inherit.
 Spaces should exist between the function names unless the functions are all short and closely related.
 Example:

 ```js
   return inherit( Object, Line, {